-I’ve been getting a lot of e-mails lately about the situation over in Bangkok (I live here).
+I’ve been getting a lot of emails lately about the situation over in Bangkok, where I live.
 Many people I know are stuck here or have had their travel plans disrupted because of the recent airport seizures.
 I’ve been in Thailand since the 2006 coup, and I’ve never seen the political situation this bad.
 Usually, Thais go out of the way to avoid hurting the economically important tourist industry or inconveniencing foreigners.
 Moreover, they always try to keep a good face forward for the international community.
 The recent seizure of both Bangkok airports by the opposition group, the PAD, has shattered that, and now Thailand is sitting on the brink of political, economic, and international collapse.
 It’s really sad to see such an awful situation in such a beautiful and normally friendly country.

 This whole mess started back in 2006, when former PM Thaksin Shinawatra was deposed in a military-backed coup.
-Thaksin was corrupt and he got a little too public with his corruption.
+Thaksin was corrupt, and he got a little too public with his corruption.
 Everyone in Thailand is corrupt, right on down to the corner police officer, but Thaksin showed it off.
-They ousted him on those grounds – but that was just a front.
-What really got the Army and its backers was that Thaksin moved power away from them to the rural areas of the country.
-Originally buying their votes, he cemented his popularity among rural voters by doing things for them – building schools, hospitals, and extending credit to them.
-He treated them like people and not as second-class citizens, something the elites in Bangkok never did.
-Between the loss of power, a voter fraud-filled election, and Thaksin’s corruption, powerful people had had enough, and in September 2006, the military ousted him in a coup.
+They ousted him on those grounds, but that was just a front.
+What really got the army and its backers was that Thaksin moved power away from them to the rural areas of the country.
+Originally buying their votes, he cemented his popularity among rural voters by doing things for them—building schools, hospitals, and extending credit to them.
+He treated them like people and not second-class citizens, something the elites in Bangkok never did.
+Between the loss of power, a fraud-filled election, and Thaksin’s corruption, powerful people had had enough, and in September 2006, the military ousted him in a coup.

 A Bit More Background